alien-keric/SeBackupPrivilege/README.md

 # SeBackupPrivilege
-Fastest method to exploit the SeBackupPrivilege in a windows AD or standalone machine
+Fastest method to exploit the SeBackupPrivilege in a windows AD or standalone env

 #  abusing SeBackupPrivilege
 ```